clementpickel/Ethic-Project/README.md

 ### Train with GUI:
 train the LearningBot and see the training in the GUI
 ### Train without GUI:
-train the LearningBot and see the
+train the LearningBot and see the training in the shell

 ## Threat scores